nuxeo/FunkLoad/README.txt

 Bugs
 ====

+* WebUnit don't handle Referer header, thus page that redirect to a referer will not work.

 * TestMaker recorder (bitmechanic maxq) failed to record post with enctype="multipart/form-data" with an input of type file upload.